 Qualifying sea service

-Check the qualifying near coastal sea service information to find out more about sea service requirements for domestic qualifications, how to calculate and record your sea service for your certificate of competency, and check recognition of other types of sea service.
+Check the qualifying near coastal sea service information to find out more about sea service requirements for domestic qualifications.

 You can use a task book to record your sea service, training and experience on board a vessel.